Ruinsara Tal & Bali Pass Trek:

-Accidental Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
-It covers your trek as well as your return journey to Dehradun for a duration of 10 days.
+Travel insurance cum Accidental Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
+It covers your trek as well as your itinerary for a maximum duration of 10 days.

-Transportation from Dehradun to and back (Rs 1500-1800 per persons both ways for the pick up and drop when shared with fellow trekkers)
+Transportation from Dehradun to and back (Approximately ₹ 2000 per person including pick up and drop when shared with fellow trekkers)

 We assume that you will carry your personal Rucksack/Backpack with all your personal belongings.
 If you want to offload your Rucksack and be carried by our Pack Animal/Porter then you need to pay additional ₹ 3500 for the entire duration of the trek.
 The Rucksack should not weigh more than 10 Kg.